 29 Toronto

 Spectators, not participants.
 The loudest noises come off the brilliant plays by the fans when catching foul balls.
 Overly zealous ushers often ask loud fans to keep quiet or leave.
-The fans in this cement toilet bowl only get excited and loud when the wave, that anoying fad of the ’80s, starts and doesn’t stop
+The fans in this cement toilet bowl only get excited and loud when the wave, that annoying fad of the ’80s, starts and doesn’t stop

 30 Montreal